Ecstasy drains spinal fluid?

 Does ecstasy drain spinal fluid?
 Or is this a dumb myth?

-Ecstasy increases the levels of several neurotransmitters, including serotonin, which affects mood, appetite, and sleep.
-The rumor likely originated from earlier ecstasy use studies, in which researchers used a needle to obtain samples of the subjects’ spinal fluid to assess the levels of serotonin breakdown products.
-It seems that, somehow, this procedure was distorted into a myth that the drug itself depletes spinal fluid.
-As one of the myth-busting sites explains, "it is ‘MDMA research’, not ‘MDMA’ that may drain your spinal fluid!"
-Although there are other factors associated with ecstasy use that may prove to be harmful to your health, the theory that it drains you of your spinal fluid holds absolutely no water.Alice!
+So if it doesn't drain spinal fluid, what does it do?
+Ecstasy increases the levels of neurotransmitters along the dopamine and serotonin pathways — the boost of serotonin, in particular, affects mood, appetite, and arousal.
+The spinal fluid rumor may have originated from earlier ecstasy use studies, in which researchers used a needle to obtain samples of the subjects’ spinal fluid to assess the levels of serotonin breakdown products.
+It seems that, somehow, this procedure was distorted into a myth that the drug itself depleted spinal fluid.
+Another possible root of the myth could be that some folks are confusing serotonin with spinal fluid.
+Long-term use of MDMA can significantly deplete the serotonin levels that the brain produces, so perhaps some people were interpreting this depletion of serotonin as a depletion of spinal fluid.

 It's great that you're asking these questions to understand more about the effects that ecstasy can have on the body.
 Although there are other factors associated with ecstasy use that may prove to be harmful to your health, the theory that it drains you of your spinal fluid holds absolutely no water.
 If you're interested in learning more about this substance or are concerned about substance misuse, you may want to meet with a health promotion specialist who can provide additional information.